azqanadeem/azqanadeem.github.io/assets/transcripts/sqt/security-testing.md

 To check the existence of such scenarios, they codify it in a property that _stops a program from passing the same filename to two system calls on the same path_.
 Once codified in a model checker, they run it on various applications and report on deviations from this property.

-{% hint style='tip' %} It is important to note that not all security properties can be codified into specifications.
-Additionally, such specifications need to be updated regularly to detect new vulnerabilities and to reduce false alarms. {% endhint %}
+>> It is important to note that not all security properties can be codified into specifications.
+Additionally, such specifications need to be updated regularly to detect new vulnerabilities and to reduce false alarms.

 ### Penetration testing